Transport fuel prices and taxes

 Justification for indicator selection

-An increase in fuel prices can result in a decrease in fuel demand, transport demand and GHG emissions, thereby leading to a decrease in pressures on the environment.
-Several different estimates on price elasticity of demand for fuel have been made.
-Goodwin et al. (2004), for example, estimate an elasticity of 0.6, i.e. a 10 % increase in fuel price would lead to a 6% decrease in fuel demand.
+An increase in fuel prices can result in a decrease in fuel and transport demand, and greenhouse gas emissions, thereby leading to a decrease in pressures on the environment.
+Several different estimates of the price elasticity of demand for fuel have been made.
+Goodwin et al. (2004), for example, estimated an elasticity of 0.6, i.e. a 10 % increase in fuel price would lead to a 6 % decrease in fuel demand.